 Highlights in the exhibition from this period include John Singleton Copley’s Portrait of a Lady in a Blue Dress (1763, Terra Foundation for American Art), Charles Willson Peale’s George Washington (ca. 1780–82, Walton Family Foundation) and Gilbert Stuart’s Munro-Lenox portrait of George Washington (ca. 1800, Judy and Michael Steinhardt).
 These painters created some of the finest and best-known works of the colonial period.

 Genre paintings celebrated the common person and the commonplace in a democratic milieu.
-These works amused or provoked nods of recognition from viewers who saw themselves or their neighbours reflected in the anecdotal scenes of daily life.
+These works amused or provoked nods of recognition from viewers who saw themselves or their neighbors reflected in anecdotal scenes of daily life.
 As such, genre paintings aided in developing a national consciousness among the country’s disparate people.
 Landscape paintings, depicting the unspoiled wilderness and seemingly limitless expanse of a virgin continent, symbolized the nation's potential for greatness.
-By mid-century, Manifest Destiny—the divinely sanctioned, westward spread of democracy and freedom—legitimatized for most Americans the expansion of their population across the continent.
+By mid-century, Manifest Destiny — the divinely sanctioned, westward spread of democracy and freedom — legitimatized for most Americans the expansion of their population across the continent.

 The works in this section emphasize all of these developments, provide insights into the evolution and upheavals of this period, and document the diversity of America’s natural landscape.
 Highlights include Edward Hicks’s A Peaceable Kingdom with Quakers Bearing Banners (1829 or 1830, Terra Foundation for American Art), Henry Inman’s Yoholo-Micco (1832–33, High Museum of Art, Atlanta), Winslow Homer’s Home, Sweet Home (ca. 1863, National Gallery of Art, Washington), Albert Bierstadt’s Sierra Nevada (ca. 1871, Reynold House Museum of American Art), George Caleb Bingham’s The Jolly Flatboatmen (1877-78, Terra Foundation for American Art), Thomas Moran’s Mist in Kanab Canyon, Utah (1892, Smithsonian American Art Museum).